 So many things in our life can affect our physical and mental well-being.
 While the pandemic situation brought many challenges to our lives, it also helped us slow down and focus on the world directly around us.
 The good news is that we have control over what we like and don’t like about our homes.

 We’ve outlined a few ways in which you can improve your home in an effort to boost your outlook.
 Whether it’s opening up the curtains or taking time to declutter a corner of the house, the little things that make your house feel like a home can truly make all the difference.
 More and more, you’ll start to see a positive upswing in your attitude and overall well-being as you continue to make your home your own.

 Hope Healthcare is offering various services in the office and as drive-up services.
 If you’re struggling to find and afford healthcare, we’re here to help.
-Take advantage of programs today to start feeling better without overpaying.
+Take advantage of medical treatment program today to start feeling better without overpaying.

 We’re now accepting new medical patients.
 Our volunteers and staff make it possible to offer free and low-cost health care to those without insurance.
 Their expertise also allows us to address various medical conditions.